michelepapale1996/my-raft/README.md

 ```

 ## Open points
+- [X] Add unit tests to Log
-- [ ] Add tests
+- [ ] Add unit and integration tests on RaftServer
-- [ ] Ensure consistency and isolation of the algorithm
+- [ ] Ensure consistency and isolation of the algorithm.
+An idea could be to make the RaftServer state immutable for better concurrency control
-- [ ] Whenever a client issues a command, validation must be performed to ensure that the node is the leader
+- [ ] Whenever a client issues a command (also for get requests), validation must be performed to ensure that the node is the leader
 - [ ] The client set request is synchronous to the heartbeating mechanism
+- [ ] Every time an illegal state is reached, the node should log it's current state
+- [ ] Up to now the log replication is working but the election restriction at 5.4.1 is not implemented yet.
+This leads to the fact that the leader can be elected even if it has not the most up-to-date log